 - 1. Under section 52ZB of the Local Government Finance Act 1992(a) ("the 1992 Act") each billing authority and precepting authority must determine whether its relevant basic amount of council tax(b) for a financial year ("the year under consideration") is excessive.
-In essence, the relevant basic amount of council tax for an authority is that authority's average band D council tax, excluding local precepts.
+In essence, the relevant basic amount of council tax for an authority is that authority's average band D council tax but, in the case of a billing authority, excluding local precepts(c).
 If an authority's relevant basic amount of council tax is excessive a referendum must be held in relation to that amount. - 2.
-Under section 52ZC(c) of the 1992 Act the question of whether an authority's relevant basic amount of council tax is excessive must be decided in accordance with a set of principles determined by the Secretary of State.
-A set of principles - may contain one principle or two or more principles, and - must constitute or include a comparison between the authority's relevant basic amount of council tax for the year under consideration and its relevant basic amount of council tax for the financial year immediately preceding the year under consideration(d). - 3.
+Under section 52ZC(d) of the 1992 Act the question of whether an authority's relevant basic amount of council tax is excessive must be decided in accordance with a set of principles determined by the Secretary of State.
+A set of principles - may contain one principle or two or more principles, and - must constitute or include a comparison between the authority's relevant basic amount of council tax for the year under consideration and its relevant basic amount of council tax for the financial year immediately preceding the year under consideration(e). - 3.
 In setting principles for the year under consideration the Secretary of State may determine categories of authority.
-If the Secretary of State does so the same principles must be determined for all authorities falling within the same category and if an authority does not fall within any of the categories its relevant basic amount of council tax is not capable of being excessive for the year under consideration(e). - 4.
-If the Secretary of State does not determine categories of authority for the year under consideration, any principles determined for the year must be such that the same set is determined for all authorities(f). - 5.
-The principles for a financial year must be set out in a report which must be laid before and approved by the House of Commons.
-If the report for a financial year is not approved on or before the date on a 1992 c.14.
-Section 52ZB was inserted into the 1992 Act by Schedule 5 to the Localism Act 2011 (c.20).
+If the Secretary of State does so the same principles must be determined for all authorities falling within the same category and if an authority does not fall within any of the categories its relevant basic amount of council tax is not capable of being excessive for the year under consideration(f). - 4.
+If the Secretary of State does not determine categories of authority for the year under consideration, any principles determined for the year must be such that the same set is determined for all authorities(g).

-b The term "relevant basic amount of council tax" is defined in section 52ZX of the 1992 Act (inserted as above and amended by section 41(1) and (9) to (13) of the Local Audit and Accountability Act 2014 (c.2) and modified by S.I.
+(a) 1992 c.14.
+Section 52ZB was inserted into the 1992 Act by Schedule 5 to the Localism Act 2011 (c.20). (b) The term "relevant basic amount of council tax" is defined in section 52ZX of the 1992 Act (inserted as above and amended by section 41(1) and (9) to (13) of the Local Audit and Accountability Act 2014 (c.2) and modified by S.I.
 2017/611).